 \subsubsection{Multihead Self Attention}

-An attention function is a process of mapping a query $Q$ and a set of key-value ($K-V$) pairs to an output, where the query, keys, values, and output are all vectors \cite{vaswani_2017_attention}.
-The output is computed as a weighted sum of the values, where a compatibility function of the query with the corresponding key computes the weight assigned to each value.
-Scaled dot-product attention is a member of the dot-product attention family, where the attention score is calculated using dot matrix multiplication of the input vectors.
+An attention function is the process of mapping a query $Q$ and a set of key-value ($K-V$) pairs to an output, where the query, keys, values, and output are all vectors \cite{vaswani_2017_attention}.
+The output is computed as a weighted sum of the values, where the compatibility function of the query with the corresponding key computes the weight assigned to each value.
+Scaled dot-product attention is a member of the dot-product attention family, in which the attention score is calculated using the dot matrix multiplication of the input vectors.
 To avoid vanishing-gradient problems, the result of the dot product is scaled by a factor of $\sqrt{d_k}$ where $d_k$ is the dimension of the key vector.
-This way of scaling the dot-product is called the scaled dot-product attention mechanism.
+This method of scaling the dot product is called the scaled dot-product attention mechanism.

-Unlike single-head attention, multi-head attention, as shown in Figure \ref{fig_mha}, linearly projects queries, keys, and values h times with different learned linear projections to different dimensions, respectively.
+Unlike single-head attention, multihead attention, as shown in Figure \ref{fig_mha}, linearly projects queries, keys, and values $h$ times with different learned linear projections to different dimensions.
 It transforms input queries, keys, and values into multiple subspaces using different learnable projection matrices.
-Each subspace is then used to compute the attention weights independently, allowing the model to focus on different aspects of the input data.
+Each subspace is then used to compute the attention weights independently, allowing the model to focus on different aspects of the input.
 The outputs from these multiple attention heads are concatenated and transformed by a final linear layer to produce the final output.

-In this context, the projections are delineated by the parameter matrices:
+In this context, the projections are delineated by parameter matrices as follows: